Skip to main content

 The primary exception within GINA allows an employer to acquire genetic information through a voluntary health or genetic service, which includes many wellness programs.
 This exception, however, is not a pass for employers to gather any and all data.
 It is narrowly tailored and governed by strict rules.

 The most critical distinction revolves around the source and type of information being collected from a spouse.
-An employer is permitted to offer a financial incentive to an employee if their spouse provides information about their own manifestation of a disease or disorder ∞ for instance, by completing a (HRA).
+An employer is permitted to offer a financial incentive to an employee if their spouse provides information about their own manifestation of a disease or disorder ∞ for instance, by completing a health risk assessment (HRA).

 The law differentiates between a spouse providing their own health status and providing their family’s medical history; only the former can be incentivized.